- Category: Clinical Data Quality Measures

 Otherwise, healthcare providers open themselves up to avoidable risks financially.
 Forward-thinking healthcare providers will combine an emphasis on quality and accurate data reporting with effective data governance to take full advantage of electronic quality measures.

-Clinical Data at a Glance
+Querying Clinical Data

-Given the fact that clinical data quality measures are designed to track and measure the quality of a healthcare provider's services, it is essential to get the data correct.
+Given the fact that healthcare data quality measures are designed to track and measure the quality of a healthcare provider's services, it is essential to get the data correct.
 Not only is this important from a practical perspective, it is also necessary due to government agency requests.

 The Centers for Medicare and Medicaid services (CMS), along with other state agencies, often requested healthcare providers to take part in clinical quality reporting programs in recent years.
 These programs, however, were inordinately burdensome to many healthcare providers, thanks to the amount of time, hours and work that went into these reporting programs.